GianmarcoBruno/transport-nbi-backoffice/README.md

 using the validation chain in [json-yang](https://github.com/GianmarcoBruno/json-yang.git).

 These scripts perform the JSON validation:
-1. `run-use-case-1-odu2-service-post.sh` the input of a POST operation representing a ODU2 service
+1. `use-case-1-odu2-service-post/run.sh` the input of a POST operation representing a ODU2 service
-2. `run-use-case-1-topology-get.sh` the output from a GET operation describing the topology
+2. `use-case-1-topology-get/run.sh` the output from a GET operation describing the topology
-3. `run-use-case-1-odu2-service-get.sh` the output from a GET operation representing the ODU2 service state
+3. `use-case-1-odu2-service-get/run.sh` the output from a GET operation representing the ODU2 service state

 Current status:
-1. works
+1. validates
-2. JSON still misses state data
-3. JSON still misses state data
+2. validates with this error to be sorted out
+   `== Validating semantic constraints ...
+    XPath error : Undefined namespace prefix
+    xmlXPathCompOpEval: parameter error`
+3. does not validate yet

 ### te-topology has local modifications
 Local ietf-te-topology.yang **differs** by those extract from